Bonnie Brook

-Bonnie Brook is a suburb in Melbourne, Victoria, Australia, 28 km north-west of Melbourne's Central Business District, located within the City of Melton local government area.
+Bonnie Brook is a suburb in Melbourne, Victoria, Australia, 28 km north-west of Melbourne's central business district, located within the City of Melton local government area.
 Bonnie Brook recorded a population of 333 at the 2021 census.

 The suburb was gazetted by the Office of Geographic Names on 9 February 2017, following a proposal for eleven new suburbs by the City of Melton.
 The new name is expected to officially come into effect in mid-2017.

-Prior to the suburb's creation, the area was a part of Plumpton.
+Prior to the suburb's creation, the area was a part of Plumpton.It has a Sikh Temple, SGSS Gurudwara built by Gurudwara Craigieburn.